graffixnyc/git_example_s22a/README.md

-I was created on the main branch
+I was created on the main branch.

+This change was made on the dev branch